 There is nothing preventing someone from going into retirement whilst still continuing to own a company (or several companies) which is a going concern.

-A company owner can decide to draw their pension, hire a managing director to steer the business and take a step back from day to day operations.
+A company owner can decide to draw their pension, hire a managing director to steer the business, and take a step back from day-to-day operations.

-Many people decide to go into semi-retirement rather than completely turning their back on business.
+Many people decide to go into semi-retirement rather than completely turn their back on business.
 In fact, the very concept of retirement is generally less popular amongst entrepreneurs compared to most employees.
 The idea of giving up the business they created is anathema for many.